jmmaritz/NYC-Sewage/README.md

 Information on this can be found in my Github repository [Curated-SILVA-Database][github_database] and the the complete database can be downloaded from [Figshare][Database]

 Alternatively, I have provided some QIIME formatted [OTU files](/Data) from the original analysis for download.

+Links to the raw data and OTU files will be updated when the paper is published.

 ### REQUIREMENTS: